Lubomir Guedjev: Manager

 Guedjev was selected to lead Abu Dhabi’s project initiative on incorporating the martial art of Jiu-Jitsu in all government schools as part of their educational curriculum, a mission directed by the Crown Prince of the Emirate.
 He was the technical manager for Palms Sports LLC in Abu Dhabi, leading a team of 400 professional instructors, and several team leaders and supervisors.
 He helped to create the training programs, assessment criteria, health and safety standards, and all other technical aspects of the project.
 He played a key role in organizing hundreds of competitions, demonstrations, exhibitions, and sports fairs.

 Event manager

 Guedjev organized and looked after many sporting events on four continents, taking part in all organizational elements.
 Initially, he served the duties from stage concepts, lights, sound, screenplay, building and managing the teams of people working on the event, to the brand’s marketing campaign, monetization strategies, network coverage, contracts on copyrights and distribution, content generation, and digital technology implementation.
 He also established and managed the Abu Dhabi Warriors MMA event, and organized over 400 BJJ and Grappling tournaments on 4 continents.

 Consultant

 Guedjev worked for the UAE Presidential Guards on their hand-to-hand combative training, where he managed a team of 60 instructors and designed the training programs, specific courses, and the standards for measuring performance.
 He also worked with organizations in China, Russia, India, and UAE where he offered a wide range of services in the field of building sports infrastructure and event management.

+Mixed martial arts record

+As of December 2011, Sherdog lists Guedjev's professional record as 13 wins, 11 losses and one no contest.